robbelouwet/masterthesis-forkskinny/reports/second_semester/week2.md

 # Thursday

 Ran into a little problem.
-The reason why I keep producing wrong ciphertexts is because in my implementation, the first, upper left cell of the cipherstate represent my least significant bits.
+The reason why I keep producing wrong ciphertexts is because in my implementation, the first, upper C1 cell of the cipherstate represent my least significant bits.
 So my operations are all correct (i think) but I apply them in a mirror-like manner.
-This means that when a plaintext block, for example, equals 0xFEDCBA987654321, 0x1 is my first upper-left cell, but that should be 0xF, and 0xE should be the second etc. When looking at Erik's implementation, he also does it like this.
+This means that when a plaintext block, for example, equals 0xFEDCBA987654321, 0x1 is my first upper-C1 cell, but that should be 0xF, and 0xE should be the second etc. When looking at Erik's implementation, he also does it like this.
 Although I think I can relatively quickly solve this by adjusting the slicing operation where slices are just turned around.
 So the first slice will now become the last one etc. When unslicing, I mirror them back in place.